screen

 There are two pieces for specifying departures: their initial route leaving the airport, which depends on the active departure runway, and their subsequent route out of the TRACON, which does not.
 These two parts are specified separately.

-The "departure_routes" object gives the initial routing for departures, based both on the runway they are departing as well as their exit fix.
+The "departure_routes" object in the airport definition gives the initial routing for departures, based both on the runway they are departing as well as their exit fix.
 Here is an excerpt from the KJFK departure routes:

 "departure_routes": {